evargast/browserActionsWarning/README.md

 ### Static - always enabled

-To have the warning ready in all your pages, add the line below in your root file of your application (Usually `App`).
+To have the warning enabled in all your pages, add the line below in the root file of your application (Usually `App`).

-Otherwise, add the line below to the specific pages / components you want.
+Otherwise, add the line below to the specific pages / components you want to have the warning enabled.

 ```javascript
 import triggerBrowserWarning from 'browser-navigation-warning';